SAFETAG/SAFETAG/content/guides/recommendation_development/approach.md

-- identifying the possible actions to address the vulnerabilities
+  * Identifying possible actions to address each vulnerability.
-- rank the difficulty of the organization taking on those actions.
+  * Write explanations for why any adversaries or threats are un-addressable with the organizations current capacity and what they are accepting if they accept those risks.